HerrMotz/bachelor-thesis/publication/main.typ

 - usually, adequate graphs help to show the benefits of your approach
 - caution: each result/graph must be discussed! what’s the reason for this peak or why have you observed this effect ]

+== Practical Application
+- Patrick Stahl developed for Clemens Beck
+- Changes / contributions by patrick are clearly marked in Version Control

+#todo[How do I license the code?
+Maybe Rechtsamt fragen.]

 = Further Work